To view a brief bio about each board member, please click each person's name.

 • Sara Newman Johnson, Nashville, 1994 - 1996

 We are now maintaining an online archive of past presidents of Tennessee ASTA.
-If you can help complete the archive, please send additions to the webmaster.
+If you can help complete the archive, please contact us.

 We are an organization committed to advocacy for education in the performance of violin, viola, cello, bass, guitar, and harp.

 Lori McDermott is a dedicated strings specialist with a wide array of performing and teaching experience in Georgia, Iowa, and Kansas and in the greater Nashville area.
 She started her teaching career in Clayton County Schools, Georgia teaching 5th-12th strings.
 Upon teaching in Georgia for three years, Mrs. McDermott moved to Iowa and worked for Cedar Rapids Schools along with the Cedar Rapids Symphony School, where she began and ran Suzuki elementary strings programs.
 Prior to moving to Nashville to work at Harpeth Hall, Mrs. McDermott was a conductor with the Olathe Youth Symphony and a Jr. High and Elementary orchestra strings specialist and chaired the KMEA Da Capo Orchestra festival from 2005 to 2007.
 During her 11-year tenure at The Harpeth Hall School, the Upper School strings program has competed at the state level during concert festivals, developed Music and Culture Class curriculum, and is serving as the Interim Performing Arts Department Chair.
 She also spearheaded a string festival from 2010-2019 that collaborates with Montgomery Bell Academy.
 She holds a B.M. in Music Education from the University of Iowa and a M.S. in Curriculum and Instruction from Emporia State University.×